s-batish/tango-tennis/README.md

 # Tango Tennis
 Tango Tennis is a website for a fictional tennis club offering beginners, intermediate and advanced tennis lessons for all adults.
-The website is a booking site for users to book and manage classes of their choosing at times that suits them.
+The website is a booking site for users to book and manage classes of their choosing at times that suit them.
 It also allows users to write reviews of their classes so general users can see feedback about the club.

 ![Tango Tennis website shown on a range of devices](docs/images/site_mockup.png) [View the live site here](https://tango-tennis-9fd40e1a7462.herokuapp.com/)